opensciencegrid/osg-configure/README.md

 You can also use `--resource` and `--resource-group` on the command line to specify these instead.

+In addition, you need to specify at least one batch system.
+The recognized batch systems are "Condor", "LSF", "PBS", "SGE", and "SLURM".
+You can specify available batch systems in one of three ways:

-In addition, you should also have at least one batch system section with the attribute `enabled=True`, e.g.
+1. Have a batch system section (one of the `20-*.ini` files) with the attribute `enabled=True`, e.g.
 ```ini
 [Condor]
 enabled=True
 ```
-The recognized batch systems are "Condor", "LSF", "PBS", "SGE", and "SLURM".
-If you are using BOSCO, specify your batch system in `20-bosco.ini`.
+2. If you are using BOSCO, specify your batch system in the `batch` attribute in `20-bosco.ini`.

-Alternatively, you can specify a comma-separated list with `--batch-systems` on the command line.
+3. Specify a comma-separated list with `--batch-systems` on the command line.

+Batch systems specified on the command line take precedence.
+If you have both a BOSCO section and an enabled batch system section, all of them will be listed in the attributes file.

 Invocation